Chestnut flour recipes for bread making & baking

 Chestnut flour bread recipe (sourdough)

 Here is my own chestnut flour bread recipe, using 20% chestnut flour.
 I’ve also added some dark rye flour to add additional depth to the loaf.
+The chestnut flour flavours make this chestnut bread a delightfully autumnal treat.

 How to bake chestnut flour bread